iballinger/Heroic-Tracker/README.md

 </div>

 <h1>:pencil: Description</h1>
-<p>The Heroic Tracker currently lists all servants available - summonable or not - on the NA server of the popular mobile game Fate/ Grand Order.
+<p>The Heroic Tracker currently lists all servants - summonable or not - on the NA server of the popular mobile game Fate/ Grand Order.
 It provides a place for users to see common stats about each character in the game, and leave reviews - both in the form of written words, and an automatically-averaged five-star score.</p>

 <details>
 <summary> :gear: Functionality</summary>